Digambara Terapanth

-Digambara Terapanth is one of the sects of Digambara Jainism, the other being the Bispanthi sect.
-It formed out of strong opposition to the religious domination of traditional religious leaders called bhattarakas during the 12th-16th century A.D, for the bhattarakas starting deviating from the original/Mula jain customs.
+Digambara Terapanth is the reform sect of Digambara Jainism that was founded in the 17th century.
+The older sect came to be termed as the Bispanthi sect.It formed out of strong opposition to the religious domination of bhattarakas, the traditional religious leaders of the establishments.
 They oppose the worship of various minor gods and goddesses.
 Some Terapanthi practices, like not using flowers in worship, gradually spread throughout most of North Indian Jainism as well.

 Origin

 The Terapanthi movement was born out of the Adhyatma movement that arose in 1626 AD (V.S.
 1683) in Agra.
 Its leading proponent was Banarasidas of Agra.
 Adhyatma groups flourished during 1644-1726 in Agra, Lahore and Multan.
-The poet Dyanatrai was associated with the Adhyatma movement.
+The poet Dyanatrai was associated with the Adhyatma movement.King Jai Singh II (1688–1743) of Amer kingdom built separate temples for the two sub-sects in his newly established capital of Jaipur.